Inducibility of 4-vertex tournaments: Proof of Theorem

 We would like a tighter upper bound, so we pose the following program wherein we color the vertices in $L_n$ black and the vertices in $H_n$ white.
-In this program, we assume that $|L_n|\ge \frac67n$ and show that the density of $C_3^+$ is then too small, implying the claim.
-We note as well that $ $ is a forbidden subgraph by Claim \ref{cut}, so we include this as a constraint in the program as well. \begin{quote} \singlespace Objective: \begin{quote} maximize + + \end{quote} Constraints: \begin{quote} $6/7 \leq \le 0.88114$ \\ $ + = 1$ \end{quote} Forbidden Subgraph: \begin{quote}
+In this program, we assume that $|L_n|\ge \frac67n-\varepsilon$ and show that the density of $C_3^+$ is then bounded above by a bound smaller than in our construction, implying the claim.
+We note as well that $ $ is a forbidden subgraph by Claim \ref{cut}, so we include this as a constraint in the program as well. \begin{quote} Objective: \begin{quote} maximize + + \end{quote} Constraints: \begin{quote} $6/7-0.00001 \leq \le 0.88114$ \end{quote} Forbidden Subgraph: \begin{quote}

 \end{quote} \end{quote} This program is bounded above by